Islamic State suicide bomber kills 27, wounds 227 in Kuwait mosque

 There was no evidence the three attacks were deliberately coordinated.
 But coming so close together on the same day in three countries on three different continents, they underscored the far-reaching, fast-growing influence of Islamic State, Western politicians said.

-The Health Ministry said Kuwait’s blood bank had opened additional centers to receive blood donations and it urged citizens with non-urgent medical needs to avoid the emergency units.
+The Health Ministry said Kuwait’s blood bank had opened additional centres to receive blood donations and it urged citizens with non-urgent medical needs to avoid the emergency units.

 Pictures posted on social media and Kuwaiti news websites showed men in traditional white robes smeared with blood outside the mosque.
 A second photo showed a row of victims wrapped in white body bags and a third the collapsed ceiling of the mosque.